GLOBAL MIND DATABASE

 Global Reach

 The database currently includes data from 100+ countries with 60+ countries having over 2000 records.
-The database compiles together data collected in 14+ languages including English, Spanish, French, Arabic, Portuguese (Brazilian & European), German, Swahili, Hindi, Italian, Hebrew, Russian, Chinese and Tamil.
+The database compiles together data collected in 17+ languages including English, Spanish, French, Arabic, Portuguese (Brazilian & European), German, Swahili, Hindi, Italian, Hebrew, Russian, Chinese and Tamil, Finnish, Korean and Japanese.

 Map of Global Mind Project Countries (2022)